ParanoidBat/explace/README.md

 # explace
-*explace* is a python script that works on files that support tags syntax (e.g HTML, XML, HTML.ERB etc) The script is written in **python 3.7** and tested on **Windows 10** only.
-The script works for UTF-8 encoded files.
+*explace* is a python script that works on files that support tags syntax (e.g HTML, XML, HTML.ERB etc) The script is written in **python 3.7** and tested on **Windows 10** only and works for UTF-8 encoded files.
 No support is added for python 2.x and running it with said version has unknown behaviours.

-To use the script, either to fetch data or to replace it.
-You need to place it in the root of your working directory.
+To use the script, either to fetch data or to replace it, you need to place it in the root of your working directory, it will span into the tree of that directory. **You must be able to call python in that directory.**
-It will span into the tree of that directory. **You must be able to call python in that directory** To check if you can call python in your directory, go to your directory through cmd and type
+To check if you can call python in your directory, go to your directory through cmd and type
 `python --version`
-The python version installed on your system will showed, else an error will appear.
+The python version installed on your system will be showed, else an error will appear.

 To fetch the data; use
 `python explace.py -f .html h2`